- Sulfated alpha-L-fucan

 Several in vitro and animal studies show that fucoidan has antitumor properties.
 Clinical trials have not been conducted.

-- Lower blood pressure
+- To lower blood pressure

 Laboratory and animal studies indicate that fucoidan has antiviral properties.
-Human studies are needed.

 For Healthcare Professionals

-Fucoidan is a sulfated polysaccharide found in the cell walls of many species of Brown seaweed.
-In vitro studies show that fucoidan has antitumor, antiangiogenic (2) (3) (4) (5) (6) (7), antiviral (15) (16), and immunomodulatory (17) effects.
-Fucoidan also exhibited neuroprotective (11) (12), radioprotective (13), and antiulcer (14) properties but human data are lacking.
+Fucoidan is a sulfated polysaccharide found in the cell walls of many species of brown seaweed.
+In vitro studies show that fucoidan has antitumor, antiangiogenic (2) (3) (4) (5) (6) (7), antiviral (15) (16), anti-arthritic (18), and immunomodulatory (17) effects.
+Fucoidan also exhibited neuroprotective (11) (12), radioprotective (13), and antiulcer (14) properties.

-Fucoidan has been shown to inhibit metastasis by preventing adhesion of tumor cells to the extracellular matrix.
+Various antitumor, antiviral and immune-modulating effects of fucoidan are attributed to the stimulation of natural killer (NK) cells and downregulation of transcription factor AP-I involved in cellular proliferation (2) (3).
+Neuroprotective effects are attributed to suppression of tumor necrosis factor-alpha (TNF-alpha)- and interferon-gamma (IFN-gamma)-induced nitric oxide production in C6 glioma cells (11) and to its antioxidative effects (12).
+Fucoidan inhibits metastasis by preventing adhesion of tumor cells to the extracellular matrix.
 This is achieved by blocking the fibronectin cell-binding domain, necessary for formation of adhesion complexes (4).
-Fucoidan was also shown to induce apoptosis of human T-cell leukemia virus type I (HTLV-1) that causes Adult T-cell leukemia.
-It does so by inactivating NF-kB that regulates antiapoptotic proteins.
-It suppresses AP-I, a transcription factor involved in cellular proliferation and transformation (3).
-An vitro study showed that fucoidan can suppress angiogenesis induced by Sarcoma 180 cells in mice (5).
+Fucoidan also induced apoptosis of human T-cell leukemia virus type I (HTLV-1) that causes adult T-cell leukemia.
+It does so by inactivating NF-kB, which regulates antiapoptotic proteins (3).
+An vitro study showed that fucoidan can suppress angiogenesis induced by sarcoma 180 cells in mice (5).